 This Sweet and Sour Brisket recipe couldn't be easier -- simply marinate the meat in a virtually prep-free mixture of jarred sauerkraut, canned tomatoes, and brown sugar, and you'll be treated to a tender and delicious meat main dish that works as well for weeknight family meals as it does for Shabbat and holiday feasts.
 Giora Shimoni recommends preparing the brisket the day before you intend to serve it, "as the taste is enhanced after it sits in the fridge."

-- 28-ounce (800 grams) can whole peeled tomatoes
+1 (28-ounce) can (800 grams) whole peeled tomatoes

-- 2 cups dark brown sugar
+2 cups dark brown sugar

-1. Place the brisket in a roasting pan.
-In a large bowl, mix together the sauerkraut, canned tomatoes and brown sugar.
+Place the brisket in a roasting pan.
+In a large bowl, mix together the sauerkraut, canned tomatoes, and brown sugar.
 Pour the mixture over the brisket.
 Cover and marinate in the refrigerator overnight.
 (If you are using foil to cover the pan, tent it so that it does not touch the marinade or meat, as this could impart a metallic flavor to the brisket.)

-When the oven is hot, place the roasting pan on the center rack.
-Bake the brisket for approximately 3 hours, or until a digital instant-read thermometer inserted into the center of the brisket reads 190° F for well done.
+Remove the brisket from the refrigerator and preheat the oven to 325 F/165 C. When the oven is hot, place the roasting pan on the center rack.
+Bake the brisket for approximately 3 hours, or until a digital instant-read thermometer inserted into the center of the brisket reads 190 F for well done.

-4. Transfer the meat to a platter and serve with the pan sauce.
+Transfer the meat to a platter and serve with the pan sauce.
 Or, if making ahead, return the sliced brisket to the roasting pan, cover, and refrigerate overnight.
 Reheat, covered, before serving.